lloc/wordpress-plugins-phpunit/README.md

     class CarTest extends WcctaTestCase { // ... }

-We are ready to mock our first WordPress-function with
+We are ready to mock our first _WordPress_-function with

     Functions\expect( $name_of_function )->andReturn( $value );